Skip to main content

 Direct link to mastra-lint

-The mastra lint command validates the structure and code of your Mastra project to ensure it follows best practices and is error-free.
+The mastra lint command validates the structure and code of your Mastra project.

 It accepts common flags.